Moving to Canada

 What’s more, Canada is an incredibly safe country and, apart from separatist grumbles from the French-settled Quebec province, it has never been the target of a major terrorist attack or too much other ill will.

 One drawback that can be a source of worry, however, is the Canadian winter.
 Expats moving to the coastal and southern regions of Canada won’t suffer as much, but those heading for Calgary, Edmonton or elsewhere in the interior or Prairie provinces will need to prime themselves for the severe winter cold.
 Snow can cover the ground for nearly six months of the year in these areas and temperatures can hover well below freezing during the peak of the bad weather.

 Typical of a well-developed, wealthy Western country, however, Canada’s buildings are well equipped to withstand freezing temperatures, and in some cases cities have even created heated underground pathways between malls, offices and apartment buildings so that residents can move from place to place in the warmth.

 Apart from the cold, most expats find that their quality of life improves in Canada.
-After all, Calgary, Vancouver and Toronto were all ranked highly in the 2015 Economist Intelligence Unit’s top ten “Most Liveable” cities, and most centres in the country offer a multicultural societal blend set against a backdrop of rugged and spectacular scenery.
+After all, Ottowa, Vancouver and Toronto all made the top 20 of Mercer's Quality of Living 2017 rankings, and most centres in the country offer a multicultural societal blend set against a backdrop of rugged and spectacular scenery.

 Expats relocating to Canada will naturally need to learn more about the specific area in which they plan to settle but, overall, it is fair to expect a calm, peaceful and well-adjusted life in Canada.